SaloRuas/simple-api/README.md

 ## Extras

-there are 2 extra endpoints to explore https://localhost:5001/api/stories/top10ids - gets the top 10 ids. https://localhost:5001/api/stories/getOne/[id] - gets one story by its id.
+there are 2 extra endpoints to explore. https://localhost:5001/api/stories/top10ids - gets the top 10 ids. https://localhost:5001/api/stories/getOne/[id] - gets one story by its id.